Places

 7 Days

-• Hofburg, Schönbrunn, and Musikverein rehearsal/performance; donor coffeehouse gathering.
+- Hofburg, Schönbrunn, and a Musikverein rehearsal/performance block; donor coffeehouse gathering.

-• Salzkammergut lakes retreat or service project; small-group processing.
+- Salzkammergut lakes retreat or service project; small-group debrief.

 9 Days